puppetlabs/puppet-docs/source/pe/3.7/compliance_alt.markdown

          }

      This allows you to mix enforced resources and no-op resources in the same Puppet run.
  * To do an entire Puppet run in no-op, set [the `noop` setting](/references/3.7.latest/configuration.html#no-op) to `true`.
 This can be done in the `[agent]` block of puppet.conf, or as a `--noop` command-line flag.
-If you are running puppet agent in the default daemon mode, you would set no-op in puppet.conf.
+If you are running Puppet agent in the default daemon mode, you would set no-op in puppet.conf.

 #### In the Console